 Veterans’ Railcard valid for travel

 You’re eligible for the card if you’ve served in the Armed Forces, or as a Merchant Mariner, on defined military operations, for at least one day.
+Veterans can choose either a physical card, or a digital phone version.

 The card provides 1/3 off most standard and first class anytime, off-peak and advance fares in England, Scotland and Wales.
 There will be conditions on some fares though so you’ll need to check.

-The new scheme has been welcomed by veterans such as Rachel Jee.
+The new scheme has also been welcomed by veterans such as Rachel Jee.
 She served in the Royal Navy 1991-1998 as a Weapons Engineering Mechanic WEM(O) (Ordnance) maintaining weapons and shipborne defence systems.
 Rachel now lives in Manchester and works in the funeral industry.

 The Veterans Railcard is a fabulous idea.
 I felt that once I’d left the forces there was nothing in place to thank those who have served their country, but this is a nice way to honour our service.
 Several times during the year, I use the train when I’m meeting up with old shipmates on reunions.
 We usually meet up in major cities so getting the train will be a great way to travel and it’ll save me money.